Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 - An entity is accessed inconsistently across the system.
 - Duplicate instances are generated, and identical instances are unnecessary.
 - Excessive parameters are passed through layers for an object.

+### Why Use Singleton Pattern?

+1. `Resource Sharing:` Singleton pattern is useful when you want to share a resource across multiple parts of your application.
+2. `Memory Efficiency:` It saves memory by creating only one instance of a class.
+3. `Global Access:` It provides a global point of access to the instance.

 ### Disadvantages of Singleton Pattern 🆘 :